 Kanchenjunga Climbing Routes

 Mt.
-Kanchenjunga has four climbing routes, - three of which are in Nepal (South West, North West, and North East) and one from India (North East Sikkim).
-The North West and South West climbing routes are regarded as the safest route but not necessarily the easiest..
-In the climbing history, these two routes are the most popular.
-The North East climbing route from Sikkim recorded only three successful summit to date.
-It is worth noting that the Indian government has now banned expeditions to Kanchenjunga and therefore, this has now been closed to public since 2000.
+Kanchenjunga has four climbing routes, – three of which are in Nepal (South West, North West, and North East) and one from India (North East Sikkim).
+The North West and South West climbing routes are regarded as the safest route but not necessarily the easiest.
+In climbing history, these two routes are the most popular.
+The North East climbing route from Sikkim recorded only three successful summits to date.
+It is worth noting that the Indian government has now banned expeditions to Kanchenjunga.
+Therefore, this has currently, since 2000, closed to the public.

 Did you also read?